c0ffeeartc/GenEntitas/GenEntitas.Plugins.HelloWorld.Systems/README.md

   - System has attribute `[Export(typeof(ISystem))]`
   - System has `Guid` attribute with unique guid
   - System has parameterless constructor, so it can be created during import
+  - To run system add it to `SystemGuids` in settings.
+See [HelloWorld.settings](./HelloWorld.settings)